nathan-nakatsuka/scRNA_Reproducibility/README.md

 a) Perform pseudobulking per individual and per cell type if using a bulk RNA-sequencing differential expression method (e.g. DESeq2).
 Alternatively, b) use a mixed model differential expression method to control for within individual correlation of gene expression.
 <br/>
-Combine the results of the datasets with SumRank.
+**Combine the results of the datasets with SumRank.** <br/>
-Step 1) Run SumRank on your real data.
+Step 1) Run SumRank on your real data.<br/>

-Step 2) Calibrate p-values empirically.
+Step 2) Calibrate p-values empirically.<br/>
 2a) Perform permutations of case-control status and do differential expression on each of your datasets.
-Then run SumRank on the results of these differential expression analyses as in Step 1.
+Then run SumRank on the results of these differential expression analyses as in Step 1.<br/>
 -Note: The number of permutations to perform will depend on the user's desire of p-value accuracy (this will only determine the cutoff for which genes are considered significant from the results of Step 1).
-Usually 500-1,000 permutations are enough to get stable p-values.
+Usually 500-1,000 permutations are enough to get stable p-values.<br/>
 2b) Concatenate the p-values from Step 2a and compare them to the p-values from Step 1 to obtain calibrated p-values.